1-2-3 Magic: Timeout

 1. Pick a target behavior, talk with the child about it, and go through the procedure.

-2. When the behavior occurs, send or place your child in time out, saying as little as possible.
+2. When the behavior occurs, send your child to a time-out or place them there, saying as little as possible.
 Initially, your child may not go willingly.
-When necessary, you might have to pick them up, face them away from you and carry them to time out.
+When necessary, you might have to pick them up, face them away from you, and carry them to a time-out.
 Do not talk to them or make eye contact.
-Hold them in the chair from behind, ignoring their promises to do better if they do not have to go to time out, their cries to escape, or comments that you are being mean or that they hate you.
+It may be necessary to hold the child to help them calm down, ignoring their promises to do better if they do not have to take a time out, their cries to escape, or comments that you are being mean or that they hate you.
 These behaviors are best ignored.

-3. Set the timer in view but out of reach of your child.
-The standard rule is one minute per year of age, but the best amount of time is the least amount of time required to gain compliance.
+3. Set the timer in view but out of your child's reach.
+The standard rule is one minute per year of age, but the best amount of time is the minimum required to achieve compliance.

-4. Ignore your child while in time out.
+4. Ignore your child while in a time-out.
 Have the family go about their business.
-If your child continues to cry or yell or tries to hit you when the timer rings, reset the clock for an additional two minutes or less.
+If your child continues to cry, yell, or try to hit you when the timer rings, reset the clock for an additional 2 minutes or less.
 They may get up if they are quiet when the timer goes off.
-If they are still fighting after extending the time once, let them get up but give them a backup consequence of a loss of a privilege because they did not complete their time out successfully.
+If they are still fighting after extending the time once, let them get up, but impose a backup consequence of losing a privilege because they did not complete their time-out successfully.

 The Importance of Time In

-Time out is effective if and only if the time it is effective.
-Time refers to the positive interactions and feedback children receive when behaving well.
-The overall quality of the relationship is determined by the positive interactions which occur naturally and spontaneously throughout the day.
+Time out is effective if and only if it is effective.
+Time-in refers to the positive interactions and feedback that children receive when they behave well.
+The overall quality of the relationship is determined by the positive interactions that occur naturally and spontaneously throughout the day.
 This is when children are learning what they should do and being allowed to strengthen their individuality.
-They need to see parents as being there to help keep them safe and to provide boundaries but not to prevent them from exploring and learning.
+They need to see parents as being there to help keep them safe and to provide boundaries, but not to prevent them from exploring and learning.

-When children have difficulty with behavior, one great strategy is to try to catch them being good.
+When children have behavioral difficulties, one effective strategy is to try to catch them being good.
 Look for opportunities to praise the child for appropriate behavior.
 Tell them exactly what you observed, i.e., “I noticed that you were nice to your sister” or “You waited your turn,” and then provide immediate praise.
-Pair verbal praise with physical hugs and smiles and give feedback consistently for more difficult behaviors for the child.
+Pair verbal praise with physical hugs and smiles, and give consistent feedback on more difficult behaviors for the child.
 The balance between time in and time out makes this procedure work.